umar-hs/umar-hs.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm Umar H. Sulaiman, a psychology undergraduate from Universitas Indonesia.
+Hello!
+I am Umar H. Sulaiman, a psychology undergraduate from Universitas Indonesia.
 For the past couple years, I have taken part in several research projects and conducted my own experimental research on identity leadership.
 My interest includes meta-science, experimental pscyhology, and pscyhometrics.

+This site is still under construction and I'm still exploring how to develop this.
+I apologize for the incovinience.